4riful/Send2ChatBot/README.md

 To send a file to Discord:
 ./Send2ChatBot.sh -d /path/to/your/file.txt

-To send a file to both platforms (if configurations exist for both):
-./Send2ChatBot.sh /path/to/your/file.txt
+To use a custom config file use -c flag ./Send2ChatBot.sh -d -c custom_config.yaml /path/to/your/file.txt
 ```

 Use the following flags to specify the destination: